 (ii) the economic courts.

 They are operating under the national governance by the Ministry of Justice and relevant state agencies.
-To establish one, at least five founding arbitrators are required, who are Vietnamese nationals residing in Vietnam with appropriate qualifications (having full civil capacity, graduate level, 5 years of experience, etc.).
+To establish one, at least five founding arbitrators are required, who are Vietnamese nationals residing in Vietnam with appropriate qualifications (having full capacity for civil acts, graduate level, 5 years of experience or more, etc.).

-Unless otherwise agreed by the parties, the arbitration procedures are in Vietnamese.
+Unless otherwise agreed by the parties, the arbitration procedures shall be in Vietnamese and the law governing arbitral proceedings shall be decided by the Arbitration Council.
 Arbitral awards are delivered by a majority vote.
-Within 30 days from the date of an arbitral award, if either party does not agree on arbitral decision, that party can request the court for cancellation of the arbitral award.
+In the event voting majority is not reached, the arbitration award shall be delivered in the opinion of the President of the Arbitration Council Within 30 days from the date of an arbitral award, if either party does not agree on arbitral decision, that party can request the court for cancellation of the arbitral award.
 The parties then can further forward the disputes to the court for settlement, unless otherwise agreed.

-Parties to a dispute can submit their dispute to an international or foreign arbitration center or designate a Vietnamese arbitration center to issue a settlement award outside Vietnam.
-This, however, may not always be a better solution than arbitration in Vietnam because of expensiveness, meanwhile the local enforcement is unlikely compared to arbitral awards made in Vietnam although Vietnam has joined the 1958 New York Convention for the Recognition and Enforcement of Foreign Arbitral Awards and passed also the Ordinance on Recognition and Enforcement of Foreign Arbitral Awards in September 1995, which has been replaced by related regulations in the Civil Proceedings Code of 2004.
+Parties to a dispute can submit their dispute to an international or foreign arbitration center to issue settlement award outside or inside Vietnam.
+This, however, may not always be a better solution than Vietnamese arbitration because of expensiveness, meanwhile the local enforcement is unlikely compared to arbitral awards made by Vietnamese arbitration although Vietnam has joined the 1958 New York Convention for the Recognition and Enforcement of Foreign Arbitral Awards and passed also the Ordinance on Recognition and Enforcement of Foreign Arbitral Awards in September 1995, which has been replaced by related regulations in the current Civil Proceedings Code adopted on 25 November 2015.

 Under applicable regulations, if an award decided by economic court is not voluntarily respected, there are various procedures that can be used to enforce it, such as distraint of property.
 However, the procedures in practice, have not worked well because of unavailability of specific regulations.
 As a matter of fact, several regulations on enforcement of civil awards have been borrowed for use.

-With respect to foreign arbitral and court awards, they can be applied for recognition and enforcement in Vietnam since the issuance of the two previous ordinances and present Code, governing the recognition and enforcement of foreign arbitral and court awards.
+With respect to foreign arbitral awards and court verdicts, they can be applied for recognition and enforcement in Vietnam since the issuance of the two previous ordinances and a separately-dedicated part in the present Civil Proceedings Code, governing the recognition and enforcement of foreign arbitral awards and court verdicts.
 However, at the current time, such recognition is rare.
-A Vietnamese court will only consider the recognition and enforcement of foreign arbitral awards: (a) where such awards have been made in, or by arbitrators of, a country which is a party to a relevant international treaty of which Vietnam is a participant or a signatory, and (b) on a reciprocal basis without the condition that Vietnam and the relevant country are a signatory or participant of a relevant international treaty.
+A Vietnamese court will only consider the recognition and enforcement of foreign arbitration awards: (a) where such awards have been made in, or by arbitrators of, a country which is a party to a relevant international treaty of which Vietnam is a participant or a signatory, or (b) on a reciprocal basis without the condition that Vietnam and the relevant country are a signatory or participant of a relevant international treaty.